srikunal1/DataStructures/README.md

 # DataStructures

-This repository contains C++ codes for some standard data structures
+This repository contains C++ implementation for standard operations on data structure AVL Tree(Adelson-Velskii and Landis Tree).